nstanford5/ERC20/ERC20.md

   });
 ```

-Then the `Deployer` notifies the frontend that the contract is deployed
+Then the `Deployer` notifies the frontend that the contract is deployed. `getContract()` will return the contract value, it cannot be called until after the first `publish`
 ###### index.rsh
 ```js
   D.interact.deployed(getContract());
 ```

 Now we can set the Views related to our token metadata.
 Remember, this information is already available, because we published it to the blockchain.
-But it is more difficult to access, especially to the blockchain layman.
+But it is primarily acessible with some difficulty, Views make this as simple as defining a function to provide the information to the frontend.

 Setting the token metadata to the Views, provides an easily accessible window into the consensus state.
 ###### index.rsh
 ```js
   V.name.set(() => name);